UKCloud/documentation/articles/vmware/vmw-gs.md

 rebalancing is enabled to ensure the workload receives the requested performance.

 **POWER**&nbsp;&nbsp;A type of VM with uncontended compute resource allocation.
-Automated balancing is enabled to pre-emptively optimise performance and availablility.
+Automated balancing is enabled to pre-emptively optimise performance and availability.

 **PRIORITY**&nbsp;&nbsp;A type of VM with uncontended compute resource allocation.
 Automated balancing is configured to reduce workload movement around the platform, reducing workload disruption.